.png)

 Each month our athletic department selects two athletes who exemplify Raider PRIDE throughout their season.
 MASD believes athletics is an extension of the total educational development process and is pleased to recognize accomplishments of our students in and out the classroom.

-Visit the MASD Athletics page for the most recent athletic announcements including honors for fall athletes.
+Visit the MASD Athletics page for the most recent athletic announcements including honors for winter athletes.

 December